Skip to main content

 A simple ear cup control scheme, NFC, ambient noise mode, ANC, and a removable cable further add to the ease of use.

-There’s a newer version with ANC, the Sony WH-XB910N, but it has a ridiculous bass boost and overly muddy sound throughout the entire frequency range.
+There’s a newer version with ANC, the Sony WH-XB910N, but due to extra bass, they sound muddy throughout the entire frequency range.

 3. Skullcandy Crusher ANC 2